 I did use one more window covering method last year, just for a few of my screen windows, and that was to make clear vinyl covers attached with Velcro.
 I did this so that I could remove the covers and open the windows on nice days.
 This method worked pretty well, and since the vinyl was sturdy, my cat didn’t tear it up.
 There are a couple of drawbacks:

 - The vinyl I used (heavy clear shower curtain liners) had creases in it that made it not look very good.
+If you buy clear vinyl on a roll at a fabric store, this wouldn’t be an issue.

 - The Velcro doesn’t make an airtight seal, so it might not be ideal for extreme northern climates (but it’s fine for us in Kansas City).